31 Brilliant Christmas Decor Ideas for Living Room

 5. Festive throw pillows on sofas

-Upgrade your sofa’s holiday spirit with a medley of festive throw pillows-don’t just settle for one pattern or color, go all in on texture and variety.
-Think bold crimson velvet pillows with embroidered reindeer that pop against your couch, cable-knit creams with a hint of gold thread for that cozy-meets-glam look, and forest green pillows hand-stitched with snowflakes.
+Upgrade the holiday spirit on your sofa with a fun and unexpected variety of festive throw pillows.
+Don’t be afraid to go all-in on this one and try mixing it up with different patterns, colors, and textures.
+Start with a set of bold crimson velvet pillows with embroidered reindeer, cable-knit creams with golden threads to create that cozy-meets-glam look, and forest green pillows with hand-stitched snowflakes.
 Sequined pillows that shift from silver to gold when you run your hand over them?

 Yes, please.
-Arrange them all together on a charcoal gray sectional or whatever sofa you have, and suddenly the whole room feels like a holiday hug.
-The trick is mixing sizes and finishes (shiny, soft, chunky knit) so it feels collected, not matchy-matchy-switch them out after New Year’s, or don’t, because who’s judging?
+Throw them all together on a charcoal gray sectional or any sofa you have, and you’ve instantly made the whole room feel like a holiday hug.
+The key here is to mix and match sizes and finishes (shiny, soft, chunky knit) so it feels collected instead of matchy-matchy.
+If you don’t like it, you can always switch them out after the New Year or not, nobody’s judging!

 6. Holiday-themed area rugs